breakin/snestistics/docs/tutorial-re1.md

 title: Tutorial 6 - Back to reverse engineering!
 layout: default
 ---
 This post continues where the [first post](tutorial-intro) left off.
-Now we have gained a lot of knowledge about how snestistics works and we have access to assembly listing for out game.
-Searching for the PC address where our tile map breakpoint hit in the disassembly, and using a bit of 65816 knowledge it seems likely that this range is a self contained function that takes care of writing tile map data to VRAM:
+Now we have gained a lot of knowledge about how snestistics works and we have access to a rough assembly listing of our game.

+The tile map VRAM breakpoint we set hit at PC `80823D`.
+Searching for that address in the disassembly we discover an auto annotated function ranging from `80820C` to `808250`:
 ```
 Auto0005:
     /* m* 80      80820C E2 20       */ sep.b #$20